 Alfred Steers Dissertation Prize

 This award is made for the best undergraduate dissertation in a UK geography department.
-The Essay Prize is named in honour of Professor Alfred Steers, who was Professor at Cambridge for seventeen years and was Honorary Vice President, Honorary Fellow, and medallist of the Society.
+The Essay Prize is named in honour of Professor Alfred Steers, who was Professor at the University of Cambridge for seventeen years and was Honorary Vice President, Honorary Fellow, and medallist of the Society.